whphhg/vcash-electron/README.md

     $ docker run --rm -ti -v ${PWD}:/project -v ${PWD##*/}-node-modules:/project/node_modules -v ~/.electron:/root/.electron electronuserland/electron-builder:wine

-To package in a distributable format run one of the scripts from the table below, which will create the packages and save them into the `dist` directory.
+To package in a distributable format run one of the scripts from the table below, which will create the packages and save them into the `dist/` directory.
 Packages will be created according to the `build` and `scripts` options in [package.json](https://github.com/whphhg/vcash-electron/blob/master/package.json#L11-L33).